-As sustainability continues to be a top consideration among meeting planners, Monterey County offers a wide variety of environmentally-conscious venues, lodging and dining options, in-destination transportation alternatives and volunteer opportunities.
-In fact, the Monterey community has been dedicated to sustainable practices for many years, while the Convention and Visitors Bureau (CVB) has also been raising awareness about sustainable meetings though its Sustainable Meetings Guide.
+As sustainability continues to be a top consideration among meeting planners, Monterey County offers a wide variety of environmentally-conscious venues, lodging and dining options, in-destination transportation alternatives, and more.
+In fact, the Monterey community has been dedicated to sustainable practices for many years, while the Convention and Visitors Bureau (CVB) has also been raising awareness about sustainable meetings through its Sustainable Meetings Guide.

 Here are a few ways to plan a sustainable meeting experience in Monterey County.